datanelson518/MLB_Home_Run_Exit_Velocity/README.md

 #### Launch Angles

-The launch angles between seasons is pretty consistent but one thing I am noticing is that there is a large increase in home runs that were between the angles of 25 and 50.
+The launch angles between seasons is pretty consistent but one thing I am noticing is that there is a large increase in home runs that were between the angles of 25 and 50 degrees.
 Meaning that more "Fly Ball" home runs are being hit (more on this later).

 - Batted Ball Type by Launch Angle:
     - Ground ball: Less than 10 degrees